Frequently Asked Questions

 Is there a sibling discount?

-Yes, additional children from a single household will be eligible for a 10% discount.
+Yes, additional children from a single household who did not receive a scholarship will be eligible for a 10% discount.

 Do I need to be “approved” for a reduced fee scholarship?